Jump to main content

 1st Line of Defense

-Identify and Implement Risk Management.
-(Divisions and business units)
+Identify and Implement Risk Management

 2nd Line of Defense

-Monitor, Plan and Establish Policy.
-(Risk management unit)
+Monitor, Plan and Establish Policy

-2. Identification method and risk ranking
+3. Identification method and risk ranking

-5. The major risk items identified
+8. The major risk items identified

-1. Systemic Risk Assessment
+Systemic Risk Assessment

-2. The Bank’s 2022 stress test results showed that all ratios meet the minimum statutory capital requirements set by the Financial Supervisory Commission (that is, common equity ratio, tier 1 capital ratio, capital adequacy ratio and leverage ratio are 7.0%, 8.5%, 10.5%, and 3.0% respectively, both of which are above the minimum statutory capital requirement.
+2. The Bank's 2023 stress test results showed that all ratios meet the minimum statutory capital requirements set by the Financial Supervisory Commission (that is, common equity ratio, tier 1 capital ratio, capital adequacy ratio and leverage ratio are 7.0%, 8.5%, 10.5%, and 3.0% respectively, both of which are above the minimum statutory capital requirement.

 1. Assist each indicative management unit in keeping abreast of the important information on business activities, overall situation of business, and changes in the financial environment, so as to identify and control operating risks in real time.